 In 2020, an IoT Mirai downloader surfaced, which could launch malware attacks on Big-IP boxes.
 In March 2021, Verkada was targeted by Swiss hackers who hacked 1,50,000 camera feeds containing recordings from hospitals, private schools, prisons, and even Tesla.

-These attacks are constant reminders of why IoT security is a bigger concern than it sounds.
+These attacks are reminders of why IoT security is a more significant concern than it sounds.